LauraMayock/Leather-works-sustainable-products/README.md

 <img src="media/logo on small screen.png" alt="Logo on small screen"/>

-* I found another variation of the gold effect [Codepen](https://codepen.io/chilliconcode/pen/OWxqYR)
+* I found another variation of the gold effect on codepen that I used to create a gold horrizontal line [Codepen](https://codepen.io/chilliconcode/pen/OWxqYR)

 #### ***Typography***